Where: Distillery District

 Graffiti Alley may be something you think of during the summer months, but here’s why it’s a true gem in the city come winter.
 It’s far less busy, so it’s much easier getting the perfect Instagram shot in front of one of the murals.

 Meander the back alleys along Queen Street West and see some of the city’s best street art.
 It’s like a free exhibit showcasing immense talent.
-Grab a hot chocolate or gingerbread latte from the nearby Jimmy’s Coffee (a Toronto fave, located on Portland Ave.) to keep those fingers warm from all your photo snapping.
+Grab a hot chocolate or gingerbread latte from the nearby Jimmy’s Coffee (a Toronto fave, located on Portland Avenue.) to keep those fingers warm from all your photo snapping.

 Where: Queens Quay West

 Where else can you see some of the world’s coolest art installations, outside, in the winter, along a waterfront?
 You get just that at Toronto’s Ice Breakers on the Waterfront.
 Five artists from around the world are chosen to showcase their own art installation along Toronto’s waterfront, creating a magical winter escape, and the perfect wintery Instagramable moment too.
-This year you can expect to find installations by artists from Germany, Greece, and three Toronto-based artists.

 Where: Allan Gardens